Benjamin “BJ” Armstrong, CDR, USN

 “China…From the Sea: The Importance of Chinese Naval History,” Strategic Insights, Vol. 6, No. 6, (December 2007).

-Selected Professional & Magazine Articles
+Selected Professional & General Audience Articles and Chapters

 “Hard to Lee: New Naval Priorities in a Multipolar World,” U.S. Naval Institute’s Proceedings, Vol. 143, No. 4 (April 2017).